turingschool/backend-curriculum-site/module4/lessons/event_bubbling_and_delegation_instructor.md

 * capture, target, bubble
 * child, parent, grandparent

+## Materials

+- Pairs
+- Groups of 2-3 for poster activity, ideally someone not in pair
+- 6+ anchor charts (suggested to mark posters with group number and button/parent/grandparent to avoid confusion - see Small Group Practice)
+- markers
+- Possible - PollEverywhere account and questions prepped (see Review at end of lesson)
+- Students will need notebooks, pens, and laptops

 ## Warm Up

+Have students write or talk through responses to the following questions:

 * When thinking about front-end interactions, what is an event?
 * What are some events that typically take place on a webpage?##